dconnenc/mtgproject/README.md

 Functions fired from here will target an API, the <node> file in the Backend folder.

-The routes are defined the node file, and import the specific database queries from the <queiries> file.
+The routes are defined the node file, and import the specific database queries from the <queries> file.

+//Known Bugs
+-Some double cards ie "Expansion // Explosion" are not rendering images

+-UpdateCardScores() appears to be saving additional instances of the data to the database.